TimLafosse/100DaysOfCode/log.md

 **Link to work:** [expense_app](https://github.com/TimLafosse/expense_app)

-**Current todo**: Continue settin up and adding features until I get to the point where I have a live app that I
+**Current todo**: Continue settin up and adding features until I get to the point where I have a live app

 **Shelved misc todos**
 * Research destructured syntax for adding default values to functions and ensure it is understood.